galterlibrary/invenio-subjects-lcsh/README.md

 ### Maintainers

-When a new list of MeSH term comes out, this package should be updated.
+This package should probably be updated on a yearly basis.
 Here we show how.

 0. Install this package locally with the `dev` extra: